Scientology Missions International: Organizational structure and management

 fulfill their purpose of being a successful front-lines dissemination activity for Scientology which sends a high volume of new public, having successfully received basic services, on up to orgs.

 "SMI INT also sees that new missions are opened and gotten productive.
 There should be 10 missions around every org, each actively sending a large flow of new public to its local org, thus contributing to its expansion up to and beyond the size of the old Saint Hill in its prime...."

+Missions of Scientology

+SMI is the management organization over all the Missions of Scientology, which are run as franchises (and used to be called such).
+Prior to the decimation of the missions network in the early 1980s, the Church of Scientology claimed there were 173 missions around the world.
+Every Scientology-published book used to have a list of the churches and missions of Scientology, as did their websites, but this practice was ended.

+Here are a few Scientology missions: